mhrosas/mhrosas.github.io/publications.md

      > and [IdUS](https://idus.us.es/handle/11441/41678)\
      >  Work  presented at the  [FPSAC'1999: Barcelona (Spain)](https://fpsac.org/confs/fpsac-1999/)

-Note: These works presented at FPSAC, were presented either by myself or by a collaborator.
+Works presented at FPSAC were presented either by myself or by a collaborator.